EpocDotFr/server-patrol/README.md

 More informations on the three above can be found [here](http://flask.pocoo.org/docs/0.12/config/#builtin-configuration-values).

+  - `TITLE` If set to a string, will be used to replace the default app title (which is "Server Patrol")
   - `USERS` The credentials required to access the app.
 You can specify multiple ones. **It is highly recommended to serve Server Patrol through HTTPS** because it uses [HTTP basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication)
   - `SERVER_NAME` The IP or hostname where Server Patrol will be available
   - `FORCE_LANGUAGE` Force the lang to be one of the supported ones (defaults to `None`: auto-detection from the `Accept-Language` HTTP header).
 See in the features section above for a list of available lang keys